mkganyago/OptiSpecPicker-feature-selection/README.md

 # OptiSpecPicker: Wine-Making Inspired Feature Selection for Remote Sensing
 **Code and Data Repository**

-This repository accompanies the manuscript *"OptiSpecPicker: A Wine-Making Inspired Algorithm for Feature Space Optimization in Remote Sensing Classification and Regression"* submitted to the *ISPRS Journal of Photogrammetry and Remote Sensing*.
+This repository accompanies the manuscript *"OptiSpecPicker: A Wine-Making Inspired Algorithm for Spectral Feature Space Optimization in Remote Sensing Classification and Regression"* submitted to the *ISPRS Journal of Photogrammetry and Remote Sensing*.
 It provides code, data, and examples to reproduce the results and apply the algorithm to new datasets.

 ---
 ## 📂 Repository Structure